TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-02-15-minimalistic-way-to-create-your-first-nette-extension.md

 ...it works!

 Phew!
-That would have been embarrassing
+That would have been embarrassing.

 ### To Sum Up